arendsee/language-of-dice/README.md

 4d6  // yields the sum of 4 rolled 6-sided dice
 ```

-A dice roll will sum the rolled dice when appropriate.
-However the rolls are
-internally a vector.
+The rolls are internally a vector.
 So you can say

 ```
 min(4d6)  // yield the lowest of 4, 6-sided dice